beadhika/Walmart-Sales/Dashboard Planning.md

 ## Key Requirements
 ### _KPI Overview_ ###
-- Display a summary of total sales and average sales per store for the current year
+- Display a summary of total sales and increase in sales for the current year
 - Bans chart

 ### _Sales Trends_ ###